weplay/weeter/README.md

      :access_key => 'accesskey',
      :access_secret => 'access_secret'}

-* _subscriptions_url_: The URL at which to find JSON describing the Twitter users to follow.
+* _subscriptions_url_: The URL at which to find JSON describing the Twitter users to follow (maximum 5,000 at the default API access level).
 Example content:
     `[{"twitter_user_id":"19466709"},{"twitter_user_id":"759251"}]`
 * _publish_url_: The URL to which new tweets should be posted.
 Example POST body:
     `id=1111&twitter_user_id=19466709&text=Wassup`